 WHY IS IT IMPORTANT TO CHANGE TYRES?

 Tyres are extremely important, since they are the only point of contact between the vehicle and the road.
-The contact surface between a tyre and the road is an area about the size of a postcard.
-So it is important it is always in perfect condition.
-You can find the assessment you need at any First Stop centre from the best specialists, in order to change the tyres.
+The contact surface between a tyre and the road is an area about the size of a postcard, so it is important for it to always be in perfect condition.
+The best specialists are available at your local First Stop centre to provide the assessment you need in order to change your tyres.

 What is the function of the tyres?

 - To support the car: the four tyres support the weight of the vehicle.

 - To absorb unevenness on the road surface: air or nitrogen in the tyres acts as a spring, and this increases comfort greatly.

 - To transmit the traction force and the braking forces: you can drive and stop, thanks to the tyres.

 - Steering: tyres turn when the steering wheel turns.

 Why is it important to be able to rely on having good tyres?

 Above all, good tyres are a guarantee for a safe, comfortable journey.
 A poor quality tyre will reduce vehicle performance, by increasing braking distance and the risk of skidding.
 On the other hand, inadequate pressure or worn tyres increase fuel consumption, CO2 emissions, and drastically reduce safety for the vehicle's occupants.